francois-gm/go-kabk-y1/2025-2026-Y1A/13 - 20260518 - Assignment presentation/README.md

 - You will have to collectively review twelve (12) other student's projects (!)
 For this we will use EtherPad, which allows to collaboratively (and anonymously) edit text in real time.

 For each project (except yours): write **two sentences** that summarizes the project.
-First take **one minute** to review the presentation page, download and install the extension, then **one minute** to review the extension itself, **one minute** to **write** your two sentences, and **one last minute** to review your sentences, and edit / wrap up your formulation.
+Take **four minutes** per project First take **one minute** to review the presentation page, download and install the extension, then **one minute** to review the extension itself, **one minute** to **write** your two sentences, and **one last minute** to review your sentences, and edit / wrap up your formulation.
 The two sentences shall have the form of an 'appraisal'.
 Please highlight positive points as well as bring a point of critique if that is relevant.

 **What is critique?** *Not* equal to criticism.
 Critique more as the *faculty* of judging (a method of disciplined, systematic study).